 Insider Experiences in Cuba

 Intrigued by Cuba’s hopeful determination, we seek to understand the country through personal interactions with its residents.
-GeoEx travelers get the chance to do just that, whether on a small-group trip or custom journey.
+GeoEx travelers get the chance to do just that, whether on a small-group trip or private journey.
 Through the hearts and minds of Cubans, we take in the beguiling paradox between old and new, socialism and capitalism, yesterday and tomorrow.
 We’re thrilled to witness Cuba’s transformation and to meet its warmhearted, resilient people.

 Cubans Open Their Homes (& Kitchens)

 Cuba has a budding private-sector–restaurants scene based out of homes-turned-eateries, or paladares.
 We’re invited in to sample traditional dishes and lively energy, and talk with their cooks-cum-entrepreneurs.
 And we're always searching out new hidden spots.
 Read our account of the changing landscape of Cuban cuisine.

 We gain insight into the country's past, present, and future by speaking with musicians, historians, artists, and diplomats—including Carlos Alzugaray, Cuba’s former Ambassador to the European Union.

 - Walk Havana With a Cuban Architect: As architect Maria Elena Martin takes us through Havana Vieja (Old Havana), we see remnants of the city’s opulent past and learn how certain buildings are used today.
 She introduces us to individuals and families who relate stories of the neighborhood and its evolution.